rafalp/Misago/dev-docs/plugins/hooks/check-see-private-thread-permission-hook.md

 # `check_see_private_thread_permission_hook`

 This hook wraps a standard Misago function used to check if the user has a permission to see a private thread.
-Raises Django's `Http404` if they can't.
+Raises Django's `Http404` if they don't.

 ## Location